HugoSchtr/Gallicalbum/README.md

 ## Image definition (the `-low` option)

 Currently, Gallica has put in place a download limitation of 5 HD images per minute.
 Downloading the entire dataset can take a while because we had to put a 1 minute-long cool down in place every 5 images.
 If you want to take a quick look at the dataset or if you don't mind using a lower definition for the images, you can use the `-low` option when executing `download.py`.
-It will download the whole dataset very quickly.
+It will download the whole dataset very quickly but with images in low resolution.

 The command looks like this:

 ```sh
 python download.py -low